vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/4_ABHASAVADA_AS_THE_BASIS_OF_THE_TRIKA_THEORY_OF_KNOWLEDGE.md

 holds that before the commencement of the above described psychic process, that is, at the time of rise of desire for perception, the cognising self becomes pervasive as far as the object or objects of perception and that the objects also appear in their essential nature of being made up of con sciousness and become one with the self much in the same manner as the reflection does with the object that has the capacity to receive it.
 Thus a phenomenon of knowledge may be said to be a union of the subjective and the objective waves of consciousness in the sea of the All-inclusive Universal Consciousness.
 This supersensuous knowledge is technically called 'anubhava', which implies the subject's becoming what the object is.
 Just as when we say that Devadatta imitates Yajñadatta (Devadattah Yajñadattam anukaroti) we mean that the former does the same or similar thing as does the latter, so when we say "John experiences (anubhavati) a jar," it means, if we take the word "anubhavati" literally, that John becomes what the jar is.
 This is exactly what Abhinava has said in slightly different words in the Brhati Vimarsinī quoted in a foot note in I. P. V., I, 42 as follows:

-**Tathā ca ghato mama sphuratīti korthah, madīyam sphuranam spandanam āviştah madrāpatāmāpanna leva
+**Tathā ca ghato mama sphuratīti korthah, madīyam sphuranam spandanam āviṣtah madrāpatāmāpanna leva

 cinmayatvāt."
 To clear the point let us quote Bhāskarakantha's explanation of Abhinava's text on which the above statement is based :

 "Grahanasamaye bhāvasya māyayā bhāvatvena bhāsita

-nijam sahajaśuddhaprakāśākhyam svarūpameva pra mātāram prati sphuțībhavati, yatah tadā pramātā tadvastu prati diděkşāsamaye vyāpakībhavati yaduk tam :
+nijam sahajaśuddhaprakāśākhyam svarūpameva pra mātāram prati sphuțībhavati, yatah tadā pramātā tadvastu prati diděkṣāsamaye vyāpakībhavati yaduk tam :

-"Didrkşayeva sarvārthān yadā vyāpyāvatișthate Tadā kim bahunoktena svayam evāvabhotsyate"
+"Didrkṣayeva sarvārthān yadā vyāpyāvatișthate Tadā kim bahunoktena svayam evāvabhotsyate"

 THEORY OF PERCEPTION